WebPredict/angular-2-interview-questions/README.md

 **Why do we need provider aliases?
 And how do you create one?**

 A: To substitute an alternative implementation for a provider.
 Can create like so: `{ provide: LoggerService, useClass: DateLoggerService }`

+## Lifecycle Hooks Questions:

+**What is the possible order of lifecycle hooks in Angular?**

+A: ngOnChanges, ngOnInit, ngDoCheck, ngAfterContentInit, ngAfterContentChecked, ngAfterViewInit, ngAfterViewChecked, ngOnDestroy.

+**When will ngOnInit be called?**

+A: Called once, after the first ngOnChanges.

+**How would you make use of onNgInit()?**

+PA: fetch initial component data (e.g. from server).

+**What would you consider a thing you should be careful doing on onNgInit()?**

+A: ??

+**What is the difference between onNgInit() and constructor() of a component?**

+A: a directive’s data-bound input properties are not set until after construction, so that’s one difference.

+## Pipes Questions:

+**What is a pure pipe?**

+A: A pipe that is only executed when Angular detects a pure change to the input value (e.g. new primitive object or new object reference).

+**What is an impure pipe?**

+A: A pipe that is executed during every component change detection cycle (i.e., often – every keystroke, mouse move).

+**What is an async pipe?**

+A: an impure pipe that accepts a promise or observable as input and eventually returns emitted values.

+**What kind of data can be used with async pipe?**

+A: stateful, asynchronous

+**What types of pipes are supported in Angular 2?**

+A: Pure and impure pipes (async pipes a kind of impure pipe).

+## Routing Questions:

+**What is the difference between RouterModule.forRoot() vs RouterModule.forChild()?
+Why is it important?**

+A: forRoot is a convention for configuring app-wide Router service with routes, whereas forChild is for configuring the routes of lazy-loaded modules.

+**How does loadChildren property work?**

+A: the Router calls it to dynamically load lazy loaded modules for particular routes.

+**When does a lazy loaded module get loaded?**

+A: When its related route is first requested.

+**How would you use a Route Guard?**

+A: You would implement CanActivate or CanDeactivate and specify that guard class in the route path you’re guarding.

+**How would you intercept 404 errors in Angular 2?**

+A: Can provide a final wildcard path like so: { path: ‘**’, component: PageNotFoundComponent }

+**This link doesn't work.
+Why?
+How do I fix it?**
+`<div routerLink='product.id'></div>`

+A: `<a [routerLink]=”[’product.id’]”>{{product.id}}</a>`